As you tell this Halloween Story, kids will perform different cutting activities and at the end, they will have created a jack-o-lantern! FUN!

 I will need to make a window to let in the light,” said the little witch.
 She cut a front and back window that looked like this.

 Oh, it was a very fine looking house.
-Her very own little house with a roof, a door, and windows was all finished.
+Her very own little house with a roof, a door, and windows were all finished.
 But just as the little witch started to go inside for the winter, she saw a tiny ghost floating down the windswept path.
 As the tiny ghost came to a stop near the little house the little witch saw that she was crying.
 “Why are you crying?” asked the little witch.
 The tiny ghost stopped crying and answered, “It is cold and windy.
 It is getting dark.
 And I have no place to spend the winter.”
 “You may spend the winter with me in my new house,” said the kind little witch.
-“Oh, thank you,” the happy tiny ghost said as she peeked in through the widow.
+“Oh, thank you,” the happy tiny ghost said as she peeked in through the window.
 “This is a very nice house.”
 “First,” said the little witch, “I will need to make you a little door of your very own.”
 She took her scissors again and began to cut.
 She cut a very tiny door.
 It looked like this.